danielroeckl/Strategy-Dashboard/README.md

 A customer pain-point / north-star card.
 Visually distinct: dark background, circular avatar icon overlapping the left edge.
 - **Collapsed:** headline + 2-line description preview.
 No status or score.
 - **Expanded (click):** editable goal title and full description field with "Value Proposition / Description" label.
-- Has a connection point at the bottom of the avatar for linking to project cards.
+- Has a connection point centred on the avatar for linking to project cards.
 - Excluded from status and score filters; included in text search.

 ### 📦 Bundles
 A named release scope that groups related project cards.
 - Drag any project card onto a bundle to add it — the card disappears from the board and is listed inside the bundle.
-- The bundle face shows an **aggregated average score** across all contained cards.
+- The bundle face shows an **effort-weighted strategic quality score** — see [Bundle Score](#bundle-score) below.
-- Click to open the management modal: add cards (dropdown), remove (×), reorder (drag with grip handles).
+- Click to open the management modal: add cards (dropdown with product line shown per card), remove (×), reorder (drag with grip handles).
 - Opening a card from the bundle modal returns you to the bundle modal after saving.
 - Export the full bundle as a print-ready **A4 PNG** directly from the modal.

 ### 🔲 Sub-boards
 A full nested planning board attached to any project card — one level deep.
-- Click the grey tab on the **right edge** of any project card to attach a sub-board (confirmation required).
+- Click the **grey tab on the right edge** of any project card to attach a sub-board (confirmation required).
 - The tab turns **Getinge Blue** once a sub-board is attached.
-- Clicking the active tab opens a side panel showing the sub-board's line and card count, plus an **"Open board →"** button.
+- Clicking the active tab opens a side panel showing the sub-board's line count, card count, and an **"Open board →"** button.
 - Clicking "Open board →" swaps the entire board into the sub-board.
-A breadcrumb bar at the top shows the path back.
+A breadcrumb bar at the top shows the path back; clicking the parent name returns.
+- The sub-board's board name mirrors the parent card title and updates automatically when the card is renamed.
 - Leaving the sub-board auto-saves all changes back into the parent card.
-- Sub-board data lives inside the parent card — it exports, imports, duplicates, and merges automatically.
+- Sub-board data lives inside the parent card — it exports, imports, duplicates, and merges through Chase Merge automatically.
+- JSON Export and Import are hidden while inside a sub-board; use them from the main board only.
+Chase Merge and PNG Export remain available at all levels.

 ---

 ## Pre-Study add-on

-Each project card can have an optional Pre-Study attached via the orange left tab:
+Each project card can have an optional Pre-Study attached via the **orange left tab**:
 - Own status, effort, cost estimate, and a short note
 - Visible at a glance without opening the card modal